1996 Israeli general election: Campaign

-After taking over from Yitzhak Rabin following his assassination, Peres decided to call early elections in order to give the government a mandate to advance the peace process.
+After taking over from Yitzhak Rabin, following his assassination, Peres decided to call early elections, in order to give the government a mandate to advance the peace process.

+King Hussein of Jordan's popularity in Israel had peaked after the Israel-Jordan peace treaty was signed, and he was expected to express support for a candidate.
+Hussein initially remained neutral, but later expressed support for Netanyahu.
+Efraim Halevy, then head of the Israeli intelligence agency (Mossad), said that Hussein had preferred Netanyahu over Peres, as he had deeply mistrusted the latter.

-During the campaign US president Bill Clinton attempted to influence the results of the election in favor of Peres saying that "I tried to do it in a way that didn't overtly involve me" because Peres was "more supportive of the peace process".
+During the campaign, US president Bill Clinton attempted to influence the results of the election in favor of Peres, saying that, "I tried to do it in a way that didn't overtly involve me", because Peres was "more supportive of the peace process".

 Netanyahu's campaign was helped by Australian mining magnate Joseph Gutnick, who donated over $1 million to Likud.

 Nevertheless, Labour and Peres were comfortably ahead in the polls early in 1996, holding a lead of 20%.
-However, the country was hit by a spate of suicide attacks by Hamas including the Jerusalem bus 18 massacres and other attacks in Ashkelon and the Dizengoff Center, which killed 59 people and severely damaged Peres' election chances.
-Polls taken in mid-May showed Peres ahead by just 4-6%, whilst two days before the election his lead was down to 2%.
+However, the country was hit by a spate of suicide attacks by Hamas, including the Jerusalem bus 18 massacres and other attacks in Ashkelon and the Dizengoff Center, which killed 59 people and severely damaged Peres' election chances.
+Polls taken in mid-May showed Peres ahead by just 4-6%, whilst two days before the election, his lead was down to 2%.

-Several leading ultra-Orthodox rabbis, including Elazar Shach, called on their followers to vote for Netanyahu, whilst Leah Rabin, Yitzhak's widow, called on Israelis to vote for Peres so that her husband's death "would not be in vain."
+Several leading Haredi ("ultra-Orthodox") rabbis, including Elazar Shach, called on their followers to vote for Netanyahu, whilst Leah Rabin, Yitzhak's widow, called on Israelis to vote for Peres, so that her husband's death "would not be in vain".
 Netanyahu also warned that a Peres victory would lead to the division of Jerusalem in a final peace deal with the Palestinians.

-Despite the national trauma which the assassination of Rabin caused, and although many blamed at the time the leaders of Israeli political right for the incitement that preceded the assassination, due to the series of suicide bombings carried out in Israel, and the failed military operation "Grapes of Wrath" conducted in Lebanon that caused many Lebanese civilian casualties, a significant change occurred in the position of the Israeli voters, which eventually resulted in 50.5% percent of voters supporting Netanyahu on election day.
-A significant number of Israeli Arabs boycotted the elections amidst rising Lebanese casualties, which became an advantage for Netanyahu as the vast majority of Arabs would have supported Peres but declined to vote.
-In addition, the intense campaign conducted by Netanyahu in contrast to Peres's campaign, as well as the support Netanyahu received at the last moment from the Chabad movement, titled the outcome in Netanyahu's favour.
+Despite the national trauma which the assassination of Rabin caused, and although many blamed at the time the leaders of Israel's political right for the incitement that preceded the assassination, due to the series of suicide bombings carried out in Israel, and the failed military operation "Grapes of Wrath" conducted in Lebanon that caused many Lebanese civilian casualties, a significant change occurred in the position of the Israeli voters, which eventually resulted in 50.5% percent of voters supporting Netanyahu on election day.
+A significant number of Israeli Arabs boycotted the elections amidst rising Lebanese casualties, which became an advantage for Netanyahu, as the vast majority of Arabs would have supported Peres, but declined to vote.
+In addition, the intense campaign conducted by Netanyahu, in contrast to Peres's campaign, as well as the support Netanyahu received at the last moment from the Chabad movement, and other Haredim who wanted to ensure that Labor's staunchly secularist coalition partner, Meretz, would not return to government, tilted the outcome in Netanyahu's favour.